Because it did happen.

-While true, I’ll get in to more later.
-This was the troll response to the Tea Party being called out on the racism they perpetuated during the Obama years.
+While true, we’ll get into more later.
+Calling the Democrats “KKK” became a typical troll response when these Tea Partiers when confronted with the racism they perpetuated during the Obama years.
 So, I would explain the Southern Strategy to them.
-They never heard of it before and after being set straight they usually slithered back to wherever they came from.
+They never heard of it before, and after being set straight, they usually slithered back to wherever they came.

-At the time I brushed it off, thinking it was just some stupid shit he heard on Breitbart of Fox.
-However, here lately I have been seeing a lot of Republicans, especially on social media, calling the Southern Strategy a myth, (to explain how the Democratic party of 2020 is supposedly racist).
+At the time, I brushed it off, thinking it was just some stupid shit he heard on Breitbart of Fox.
+However, lately, I have seen many Republicans, especially on social media, calling the Southern Strategy a myth (to explain how the Democratic party of 2020 is supposedly racist).
 In the last 24 hours, I’ve seen two Trumpers on social media both say it.

-I’m not sure where this denial of history originated from on the right, but I know Candice Owen said it at a judiciary hearing last year and Ben Shapiro said it at his debate with Cenk Urygur at Politicon a few years back.
+I’m not sure where this denial of history originated from on the right, but I know Candice Owen said it at a judiciary hearing last year.
+Ben Shapiro said it at his debate with Cenk Urygur at Politicon a few years back.

 What does the GOP say is the reason the Southern Strategy never happened?

-Candice Owen chalks it up to “a Democratic election strategy,” Ben Shapiro says it was because it wasn’t an immediate switch, and other Republicans look to Nixon’s own campaign for direct words of party switching.
+Candice Owen chalks it up to “a Democratic election strategy,” Ben Shapiro says it was because it wasn’t an immediate switch.
+Other Republicans look to Nixon’s campaign for direct words of party switching.

 Every article and video I could find from right-leaning sources cherry-picked one or two events or talking points as their reason why the switch didn’t happen.

-And even many of left-leaning sources that describe the Southern Strategy focus completely on Nixon’s presidential campaign and how he won the south.
+And even many left-leaning sources that describe the Southern Strategy focus entirely on Nixon’s presidential campaign and how he won the south.

-When you say it like that, it wouldn’t make sense to them.
-They don’t know the entire chain of events that led to that moment.
-We are teaching them momentous events in history, without realizing that they need to know the history that happened in the decades before.
+When you say it like that, it won’t make sense to them.
+The said Conservative doesn’t know the entire chain of events that led to that moment.
+We are teaching them momentous events in history without realizing that they need to know the history of the decades before.

-This isn’t by accident.
-This is over a century of American history being omitted and fabricated to indoctrinate generation after generation of white children to believe that they are the superior race. #FvckTheUnitedDaughersOfConfederacy
+It isn’t an accident that Republicans in America don’t know American history.
+Over a century of American history was omitted and fabricated to indoctrinate generation after generation of white children to believe that they are the superior race. #FvckTheUnitedDaughersOfConfederacy

 Conservatives and Liberals.

 History books do the Southern Strategy disservice by referring to political parties in the 1800s and 1900s as simply Republicans or Democrats.
-They should put an emphasis on instead “Conservative Democrat,” or “Liberal Republican,” (referred to at the time as “Radical Republican”).
-In that sense, the Conservatives are still the same as they were in the 1800s and so are the Liberals/Radicals.
+They should emphasize instead “Conservative Democrat” or “Liberal Republican” (referred to at the time as “Radical Republican”).
+In that sense, the Conservatives are still the same as they were in the 1800s, and so are the Liberals/Radicals.